How can we help?

 For APIs that map data from the API call to a database, there are four possible values for any given column

-• [1] No Value Provided - self-evident, if you do not provide a value then, assuming is optional the bound column is simply left alone.
+- [1] No parameter provided - self-evident, if you do not provide a value then, assuming it is optional then the bound column is simply left alone.

 Example XML Values (including NULL)